Facebook

 Key Takeaways

-1. Thread lift procedures begin with medical screening and marking the skin to guide the placement of threads along the natural facial structure.
+1. A thread lift procedure begins with medical screening, informed consent, and marking the skin to map thread placement along the facial structure before anything is placed.

 Choosing to undergo a thread lift is often a decision rooted in the desire for a more defined version of yourself.
 It is natural to feel a mix of anticipation and apprehension as you consider how a treatment might shift your facial contours.